Professional team working on laptops in modern workspace

 How to Finance HVAC Equipment for Your Contracting Business

-An HVAC contractor outside Denver called me last month.
+An HVAC contractor outside Denver called me last month — one of dozens of Colorado contractor loans we've done this year.
 He'd just landed a $185,000 commercial tenant improvement job — biggest project his company had ever won.
 Problem was, the spec called for two Carrier rooftop units totaling $42,000, and his bank account had $19,000 in it.
 Shoulder season was two weeks away.
 Writing a check for those RTUs would've left him choosing between equipment and payroll.

 We got him approved for $52,000 in equipment financing within 48 hours.
 He took the job, kept his cash reserves intact, and cleared $38,000 in profit on that single project.